-When we make changes to our website it means that we will, of course, also make changes to the privacy statement.
-Make sure you always check the date given at the top of this page and regularly check whether there are new versions.
-We will do our best to announce changes separately.
+When our website changes, we naturally also have to amend the privacy statement.
+So always check the date above and check back regularly to see if there are new versions.
+We will do our best to also announce changes separately.

 You have the following rights:

-- to be given an explanation about which personal data we have and what we do with that
+- to ask us to explain which personal data we have and what we do with them

-- to inspect the exact personal data that we have
+- to inspect the precise personal data we hold

-Make sure that you always state clearly who you are so that we can be certain that we do not amend or remove the personal data of the wrong person.
+Please make sure you always clearly indicate who you are, so that we know for sure that we are not amending or deleting the data for the wrong person.

 Submitting a complaint

-If you believe that we have not helped you in the correct manner, then you have the right to submit a complaint to the supervisory body.
-That is the Dutch Data Protection Authority.
+If you feel we are not helping you properly, you have the right to submit a complaint to the regulator, officially known as the Data Protection Authority.

 2509 AJ THE HAGUE